KnowledgeCaptureAndDiscovery/somef/docs/usage.md

 Alternatively, you can set tokens via environment variables or by running `somef configure`, which stores them permanently.
 The CLI flags take precedence over stored config when valid.

+### Enrichment with `-e`

+The `-e` (or `--enrichment`) flag queries external APIs to complete the extracted metadata:
+- **OpenAlex**: Adds `openalex_id` to DOIs of publications and reconciles missing author ORCIDs.
+- **OpenAIRE**: Adds `openaire_id` to publications/identifiers and enriches project funding metadata.
+- **Zenodo**: Adds `swhid` (Software Heritage ID) for records matching Zenodo DOIs.

+For a detailed technical breakdown of the fields mapped by each external service, please refer to the specific documentation pages:
+- See the [OpenAlex Mapping Guide](openalex.md) for citation and author properties.
+- See the [OpenAIRE and Zenodo Mapping Guide](openaire.md) for funding and identifier properties.

+**Note:** Enrichment makes additional network requests to external services, which may slow down the overall execution time.
+Use this flag only when you need the extra metadata.

 ## Usage example:
 The following command extracts all metadata available from [https://github.com/dgarijo/Widoco/](https://github.com/dgarijo/Widoco/).